fuzihaofzh/unillm/README.md

 </a>
 </p>

 UniLLM is a versatile Python library and command-line tool designed to provide unified access to various large language models, including [ChatGPT](https://openai.com/chatgpt), [Llama](https://llama.meta.com/), [Mistral (local)](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), [Claude](https://www.anthropic.com/), [MistralAI (API)](https://mistral.ai/), and [RAG (llamaindex)](https://www.llamaindex.ai/).
-It simplifies the process of interacting with these models, whether you're integrating them into your Python projects or using them directly via the command line.
+It is a wrapper that unifies the process of interacting with these models, whether you're integrating them into your Python projects or using them directly via the command line.

 ## Features